 And because the world is your oyster when funding an IRA, you can also include investment types not commonly found in company retirement plans, including funds dedicated to real estate investments, commodities, or Treasury Inflation-Protected Securities.
 All of these investment types do a good job of diversifying a portfolio that's composed primarily of stocks and bonds.
 They also can be a headache when held outside of a tax-sheltered account, because they generate a lot of taxable income, so they're ideal holdings for an IRA.

-Ditto for high-turnover stock funds: To the extent that you're attracted to such a fund type, it makes sense to shelter it within the confines of an IRA, where you won't owe taxes on your holdings from year to year.
+- I tend not to be a big fan of mutual funds with high turnover rates, meaning that the manager makes frequent changes to his or her investment portfolio.
+However, to the extent that you're attracted to such a fund type, it makes sense to shelter it within the confines of an IRA, where you won't owe taxes on your holdings from year to year.
 That's because high-turnover funds often generate short-term capital gains, which are taxed at your relatively high ordinary income tax rate.
 (Long-term capital gains receive much more favorable tax treatment.)

 |New!
 30-Minute Money Solutions|